-For millennia, cultures have observed, documented, and worshiped the moon and its many faces, basing their belief systems, religions, and futures on celestial bodies and their movement across the sky.
-And while this notion that a ball of fire and far-away rock in the sky can predict and have an effect on the physical realm is controversial in the scientific community, it cannot be disputed that sun and moon do influence our physical, mental, and behavioral changes on a 24-hour cycle.
+For millennia, cultures have observed, documented, and worshiped the moon and its many faces, basing their belief systems, and predicting the future on the movements of celestial bodies across the sky.
+And while this notion that a ball of fire and far-away rock in the sky can predict or affect our physical realm is controversial to say the least, it cannot be disputed that sun and moon do influence our physical, mental, and behavioral changes on a 24-hour cycle.

-Your body relies on what’s now known as circadian rhythms to help regulate your sleep, hunger, cell regeneration, and hormone production.
+This cycle, referred to as the circadian rhythm, regulates your sleep, hunger, cell regeneration, and hormone production.
 Yes, that includes your period.
 Any disruptions to these rhythms (like anxiety-induced insomnia, binging on Netflix until the wee hours of the morning, or going ham in the candy aisle) adds stress to your body as it tries to offset the adverse effects of running on two hours of sleep and Skittles.

 We know you already know the importance of adequate sleep, proper hydration, and a balanced diet to keep your mind, body, and vagina healthy and happy, but there are side effects, if you will, linked to our menstrual cycle beyond our control that places extra pressure on our immune systems.

 Any time your muscles feel achy or you’ve got a case of the sniffles, check to see if you’re about to get your period.
-These flu-like symptoms aren’t entirely coincidental—the immune system and reproductive system aren’t directly connected—but the fluctuation of some hormones play a role well beyond your fertility and menstruation patterns.
+While the immune system and reproductive system aren’t directly connected these flu-like symptoms aren’t entirely coincidental.
+But the fluctuation of hormones plays a role well beyond your fertility and menstruation patterns.

-Now, it’s important to note that neither your period, nor any other stage of your menstrual cycle is solely responsible for making you sick, but the excess inflammation associated with certain phases (hello, cramps and bloating and headaches, oh my!) is related to your immune system in defense mode.
+Now, it’s important to note that neither your period, nor any other stage of your menstrual cycle is solely responsible for making you sick.
+But the inflammation associated with certain phases is related to your immune system in defense mode.
+Hello, cramps and bloating and headaches, oh my!

 Menstrual Cycle Length & Phases